 That still leaves the option of the basic Kindle, the Kindle Touch (in both 3G and Wifi-only versions), and the Keyboard 3G.
 Why not save some money with the regular version, or choose the convenience of a touch screen?

 For us the reason is simple: free mobile web browsing around the world.

 Buried away in the “Experimental” section of the menu is a basic web browser.
 All of the above Kindles have this, but only the Keyboard 3G combines unrestricted web browsing with a free 3G internet connection in over 100 countries around the world.

 While other versions are restricted from browsing anything except the Amazon store or Wikipedia via 3G, any site with a mobile version is usable from the Keyboard 3G.
 Yes, this means web-based email, Twitter, Facebook, even Google Maps can all be accessed for free from almost anywhere with a cell signal across large portions of the globe.

-The browser is slow and very clunky – you wouldn’t want it to be your only way to get online – but the benefits are large.
+The browser is slow and very clunky–you wouldn’t want it to be your only way to get online–but the benefits are large.

-No more over-priced airport Wi-fi.
+No more over-priced airport Wi-Fi.
 No more wandering in the rain trying to find an internet cafe just to let your family know you’ve arrived somewhere new.
 No more carrying your backpack for hours in the wrong direction because you can’t find a map.
 Oh, and a new book as soon as you finish your old one.

-At $139 for the advertising-supported model (US only) or $189 for the international version, it may well be one of the best travel technology investments you can make.
+If you’re a regular reader, it may well be one of the best travel technology investments you can make.